Maximilien42/ClusterDC/README.md

 - `num_points` (int): The number of points used for each side of the grid.
 - `min_point` (int): The minimum number of points to include inside a valid polygon.
 - `border_fraction` (float): The fraction to use as border size (< 1).
 - `bw_method` (str/float): The method used for computing the bandwidth.
-It can be 'scott' or 'silverman' for global bandwidth, or 'local' if qn array of local adaptive bandwidths is used and provided in 'bw'.
+It can be 'scott' or 'silverman' for global bandwidth, or 'local' if an array of local adaptive bandwidths is used and provided in 'bw'.
 - `selection_method` (str/int): Method to select well-separated peaks.
 Can be 'first_gap', 'second_gap', 'third_gap', an int, or 'all'.
 - `bw` (array/list): The bandwidth used at each point if the `bw_method` is 'local'.